How to Reset KMP Player to Default Settings ?

 gcm stands for Get-Command.

-For demonstration, I am going the find installation location of python.exe.
+For demonstration, I am going to the find installation location of python.exe.
 So I use the below command.

 This command will display ApplicationName, Version, Source, and version.
 Here, the installation location can be found under Source Column.